We stared at the Moon from the centre of the Sun: Haroon Mirza Curates the Arts Council Collection

 An Arts Council Collection National Partner Exhibition

-We stared at the Moon from the centre of the Sun is a new exhibition for Towner curated by internationally acclaimed artist Haroon Mirza with works from the Arts Council Collection, Towner’s Collection and interventions orchestrated by the artist and his studio hrm199.
+We stared at the Moon from the centre of the Sun is an exhibition curated for Towner by internationally acclaimed artist Haroon Mirza with works from the Arts Council Collection, Towner’s Collection and interventions orchestrated by the artist and his studio hrm199.